 Restart the apache server for the above changes to take effect.

 The AWS firewall can be configured using the Network & Security → Security Group option inside the AWS Console.
 Then You have to enable inbound connection to only 4 ports, Apache — 80, Web socket — 8443, TLS TCP — 8883 & SSH — 22.
 However If you are planning to connect devices only from your internal network, you can use the option of My IP for the Source to make sure AWS restricts all the other IPs from sending data to this particular port making it more secure.

-We do have a basic mobile application which can be used to send and receive MQTT Messages to and from the different devices.
-We are yet to host them on the App Store and play store.
-But we can send you the same.
+We do have a basic mobile application which can be used to send and receive MQTT messages to and from the different devices.
+We have hosted them on the play store.

 If you are using a FREE version of the MQTT Broker, you will be able to connect up to 10 clients to the broker.
 In addition You are using a completely FREE MQTT Server on the cloud with all the basic needs.